10 Things you might Wonder about when Visiting Lisbon for the First Time

 7. A river that looks like the sea

 Lisbon’s Tejo (Tagus) is often mistaken for the sea because it’s tremendously wide.
 It even has its own beach and beach promenade.
-If you cycle along the course of the river, you’ll end up at the real beach.
+If you cycle along the course of the river, you’ll end up at the real sea.
 Carcavelos is the nearest beach.

 8. City built on hills